Urchindog/Urchindog.github.io/index.md

 ## Education

- Shanghai University Of Engineering Science , Shanghai 2019 - Jul.
+ Shanghai University Of Engineering Science , Shanghai 2019 - Apr.
 2021(expected)

 - Bachelor of Control Engineering（Now，majoring in Target location and tracking based on wireless sensor）